-Ventilation control is usually included with comfort control and the control of general building functions under the banner of ‘Building Management Systems’ or BMS.
+Demand Controlled Ventilation is usually included with comfort control and the control of general building functions under the banner of ‘Building Management Systems’ or BMS.
 The idea being that the system will optimise conditions and minimise energy waste.

 However, many air handling products are supplied with controls that are considered redundant by the BMS installer who then fits his own additional (sometimes inferior) sensor.
 Whilst BMS is good at overall management, in my experience they are not the best way to control ventilation systems.

-In simple terms, to improve the indoor air quality (IAQ) the perfect demand control ventilation system would deliver:
+In simple terms, to improve the indoor air quality (IAQ) the perfect demand controlled ventilation system would deliver:

 - a small amount of fresh air to all rooms in winter;

 - an increased airflow based on occupancy in spring and autumn;

 - and a generous flow in typical UK summer conditions;

 - closing to a minimum in high summer when cooling is required.